 Your in-kind donations help refugees, asylees, survivors of trafficking, unaccompanied children and other New Americans by providing essential tools to thrive at work, school and home.

-It’s time for our annual winter clothing drive!
 We are in need of new and gently used (and laundered!) winter coats for newly arrived refugees.
-We are accepting adult coats (sizes medium and small) and children’s coats of all sizes, in addition to gift cards, snow boots, and gloves/mittens.
+We are accepting adult coats (sizes medium and small) and children’s coats of all sizes.
+Gift cards, snow boots, and gloves/mittens are also welcome.

 - Wednesday, Sept.
 30, 9 a.m. to noon

 - Saturday, Oct.
 10, 10 a.m. to 1 p.m.

 Please ring the doorbell once you have arrived.
 Can’t make it person?
 Consider donating through our MyRegistry Wishlist; clothing will be shipped to our office.

 Thank you for helping New Americans stay warm as they brave their first Minnesota winter!
 Spread the word and share our Facebook event.

 Questions?
 Contact Mahima Gupta.

 Refugee Department Needs

 See our Amazon Wish List for current needs; you are welcome to purchase these or similar items elsewhere and bring to the Institute (1694 Como Ave., St. Paul) during business hours.
 If you prefer to make a financial contribution, you can donate online.